guillaumemoreau/db-course/06_sql_dcl.md

 ### Schemas

 - By default, there exists one schema in a database, named `public`
-- Every schema behaves like an indenpendant database
+- Every schema behaves like an independent database
 - It is possible to handle privileges at the schema level
 - Is it possible to query tables on
   - the tables belonging to the same schema